The Representation Commission reviews and adjusts electorate boundaries after each 5-yearly population census and the Māori Electoral Option.

 The Representation Commission uses total populations to adjust boundaries, rather than just registered voters, because members of Parliament represent everyone living in their area, not just those who can register to vote.

-Before each boundary review, the Government Statistician works out how many electorates there should be, and the average populations of those electorates.
+Before the boundary review, the Government Statistician works out how many electorates there should be, and the average populations of those electorates.

 What happens in a boundary review